SAP-samples/teched2024-IN280/README.md

 <br>![](/exercises/ex0/images/00_00_0010.png)

-## Requirements
+## Pre-requisites

-The Pre-requisites requirements to follow the exercises in this repository are:
+The requirements to follow the exercises in this repository are:

 - [Getting Started](exercises/ex0/)